How Whole Life Insurance Protects Your Retirement From Sequence of Returns Risk

 A major focus of my work involves properly structured, high cash value whole life insurance and how it integrates into a broader financial strategy.
 Not as a replacement for investments, but as a stabilizing component within a retirement income strategy.

-Today, we are addressing one of the most misunderstood risks in retirement planning.
-Sequence of returns risk.
+Today, we are addressing one of the most misunderstood risks in retirement planning: sequence of returns risk.

 Retirement Does Not Fail Because of Average Returns.
-It Fails Because of Timing.
+It Fails Because of Timing

 If the market declines early in retirement while you are withdrawing income, the impact can become permanent.
 Not because markets never recover, but because you were required to sell assets while they were down.
+So the issue is less about growth; the issue is timing, especially if stock market-based assets make up a majority of your portfolio.

 In retirement planning, structure matters more than performance.
+And, frankly, “retirement” planning should really be called future cash flow planning.

 The Core Problem: Withdrawing During Market Downturns

-A couple is 60 years old with 1.8 million dollars saved across 401(k)s and IRAs.
-They plan to retire at 62 and need 120,000 dollars per year to maintain their lifestyle.
+Consider a simplified example.
+A couple is 60 years old with $1.8 million saved across 401(k)s and IRAs.
+They plan to retire at 62 and need $120,000 per year to maintain their lifestyle.
+In the first year of retirement, the market declines by 20%.
+Their portfolio drops from $1.8 million to $1.44 million.
+That’s a loss of $360,000 before they ever spent a dime.

 They did not speculate.
 They did not panic.
 They followed conventional advice and stayed invested.
+Perhaps even took on more risk!
+Either way, now they must generate $120,000 annually from a smaller base.

 That is sequence of returns risk.